Hosted by

 We have designed three metrics to evaluate model performance—

-• Differential expression score to measure differential gene expression prediction accuracy
+• Differential expression score to measure differential gene expression prediction accuracy.

-• Mean Absolute Error to capture overall predictive accuracy and capture performance across the entire gene expression profile
+• Mean Absolute Error to capture overall predictive accuracy and capture performance across the entire gene expression profile.

 Scoring framework